Duje Ćaleta-Car: Marseille

 On 20 July 2018, Ćaleta-Car joined Marseille on a five-year deal for a transfer fee of €19 million.
 Upon his arrival, Ćaleta-Car was given the squad shirt number 15.

 On 29 September 2019, he scored his first goal for Marseille, the equalizer in a 1–1 draw with Rennes.

 At the start of the 2020–21 season, Ćaleta-Car scored a brace against Brest, converting assists of Florian Thauvin, as Marseille won 3–2.
 At the end of the January 2021 transfer window, Premier League side Liverpool launched a £23 million bid to secure his services but the move failed to materialize as Marseille didn't have enough time to sign a replacement.

 Southampton

 On 1 September 2022, Ćaleta-Car joined Southampton on a four-year contract.
 On 1 October 2022, Ćaleta-Car made his Premier League debut in a 1–2 defeat against Everton.
-In the EFL Cup semi-final first leg against Newcastle United on 24 January 2023, Ćaleta-Car was given a second yellow card and sent off following a foul on Allan Saint-Maximan.
+In the EFL Cup semi-final first leg against Newcastle United on 24 January 2023, Ćaleta-Car was given a second yellow card and sent off following a foul on Allan Saint-Maximin.
 On 1 March 2023, Ćaleta-Car scored his first professional goal for Southampton in a 1–2 shock defeat to Grimsby Town in the FA Cup.
 He scored his first league goal on 21 April 2023 in a 3–3 away draw at Arsenal.